Pages

 They suffered eight casualties from the new platoon, which will mean four permanent losses and two wounded.
 As each platoon can call for replacements once in the campaign and we have only one game left now is the obvious time to do that.
 The CO's opinion is still quite high despite the recent setbacks and so four new men will arrive.
 That will put the platoon close to full strength fwhen we return to St Nicholas farm for the final game of the campaign.
 Can the British salvage anything or will it end with a resounding major victory for the Germans?
 You can follow what happens next in this post.

-If you've enjoyed following along and would like to Buy Me a Coffee to help cover some of the costs of running the blog you can click through at the link or on the tab in the right hand column of this page.
+If you've enjoyed following along and would like to Buy Me a Coffee to help support the blog you can click through at the link or on the tab in the right hand column of this page.

 You can find all the game reports for this campaign and for many others on the Chain of Command AAR page.